Author – Saniya Virani

 Here are a few examples of NGOs and citizen communities restoring a water body in urban area or rejuvenating a river in rural areas:

 ● Rejuvenation of the Sabarmati River in Gujarat is considered a great success model for reviving a river flowing through a large city.
-Sabarmati, which flows through the heart of Ahmedabad was rejuvenated during the Narendra Modi government’s rule a decade ago.
-The Sabarmati Riverfront Development Project involved reclamation of the 10.5 km-stretch of Sabarmati river flowing through Ahmedabad.
+Sabarmati rejuvenated during the Narendra Modi government’s rule a decade ago.
+The Sabarmati Riverfront Development Project involved the reclamation of a 10.5 km-stretch of Sabarmati river flowing through the heart of Ahmedabad.
 The project involved rejuvenating the river by recharging the 11km stretch river with water from the Narmada river and beautifying the river banks by establishing places of recreation along its banks.

 ● After reviving private sector participation in the infrastructure sector, the India government’s hybrid-annuity model will be put to the test at the Ganga’s cleaning and rejuvenation program.
 This hybrid annuity contract model for setting sewage treatment plants has been adopted by the Ministry of Water Resources, River Development and Ganga Rejuvenation for creating sewage treatment infrastructure in 97 towns across the country.
 The list of 97 towns includes 20 big cities situated on the Ganga River banks including Kanpur, Allahabad, Haridwar and Patna.